Coronavirus (COVID-19) Outbreak

 Is my ski holiday going to take place as planned?

-Our winter 2020/21 ski holidays are all expected to go ahead as planned.
-We will only travel to destinations that are exempt from the FCDO’s essential travel only list.
+Our 2021/2022 ski season is currently expected to go ahead as planned.
+We will be reviewing all operations on a regular basis in light of the Covid-19 situation and will only travel to destinations that are exempt from the FCDO’s essential travel only list.

 How will I know if my travel plans are going to be affected?

 The unpredictable impacts of the Coronavirus pandemic mean that decisions about changes or amendments to your holiday may occur at any time, and could be no more than a few days before you are due to depart.

 We pay constant attention to the guidance from the UK’s Foreign, Commonwealth & Development Office’s (FCDO), ABTA, Public Health England and local health authorities in our destinations.
 We will respond to any advice issued by the FCDO against non-essential travel to your destination, and will contact you as soon as it is clear we won’t be able to provide your holiday at the originally planned time.

 Will my holiday experience be different due to Coronavirus?

 We’ll do our very best to make sure your holiday is everything you expect it to be.
 Due to the constantly evolving nature of the Coronavirus crisis, we might need to change or withdraw some advertised accommodation facilities and resort services so we can keep everyone safe.
 Wherever we can, we’ll let you know about this in advance, but sometimes it might be at very short notice.

 Our holidays will be subject to the local Covid-19 regulations in that destination and those of our airlines or transport providers, and we recommend that you are familiar with these before you travel.
 Information can be found on the relevant country pages of the Foreign, Commonwealth & Development Office’s (FCDO) website, so please ensure that you read these.